Find Florida migratory bird hunting regulations including season dates, bag limits, shooting hours and more.

 - Shooting from vehicles, powerboats or sailboats moving under power.
-Motors must be shut off or sails furled, and the vessel’s progress must cease from such motor or sail before hunters may take wildlife.
+Motors must be shut off or sails furled, and the vessel’s progress must cease from such motor or sail before hunters may take game.

 - Taking turkeys while they are on the roost

 - Taking turkeys when the hunter is within 100 yards of a game-feeding station when feed is present.

 - Taking spotted fawn deer or swimming deer.

 - Using dogs without collars that identify the owners name and address.

 - Placing, exposing or distributing soporific, anesthetic, tranquilizer, hypnotic or similar drugs or chemicals; preparation by baits; or by other means where game birds or game animals may be affected, unless authorized by permit from the FWC executive director

 Areas closed to hunting